patrickarlt/grunt-releaseable/README.md

 Type: `String`
 Default value: `version` from your package.json.
 If the version in your package.json is a valid [SemVer](http://semver.org/) `v` will be prepended to your version.

-The version to tag with repo with. versions inside `bower.json` and `component.json` will also be bumped if they are in your project root.
+The version to tag with repo with. version inside `bower.json` will also be bumped if it is in your project root.

 #### options.build
 Type: `String`